lorenzo-rovigatti/comp_bio_notes/folding.md

 ### Local alignment: the Smith-Waterman algorithm

-The Needleman-Wunsch algorithm find the best possible alignment across the entire length of two sequences.
+The Needleman-Wunsch algorithm finds the best possible alignment across the entire length of two sequences.
 It tries to align every character from the start to the end of the sequences, which means both sequences are considered in their entirety.
 This is called "global alignment", and it is most useful when the sequences being compared are of similar length and are expected to be homologous across their entire length.

 Local alignment, on the other hand, focuses on finding the best alignment within a subset of the sequences.
 It identifies regions of similarity between the two sequences and aligns only those regions, ignoring the parts of the sequences that do not match well.
-Local alignment is particularly useful when comparing sequences that may only share a segment of similarity, such as when comparing domains within proteins, detecting conserved motifs, or identifying homologous regions in sequences that may not be overall similar[^local_alignment_DNA], which is why is very useful for the prediction of the 3D structure of proteins (or protein subdomains).
+Local alignment is particularly useful when comparing sequences that may only share a segment of similarity, such as when comparing domains within proteins, detecting conserved motifs, or identifying homologous regions in sequences that may not be overall similar[^local_alignment_DNA], which is why it is very useful for the prediction of the 3D structure of proteins (or protein subdomains).

 The most used method for local alignment is the Smith-Waterman algorithm, which is a modification of the Needleman-Wunsch algorithm.
 The key difference between the two lies in how the scoring matrices are constructed and scored.
 In Needleman-Wunsch, every cell in the matrix is filled to reflect the best global alignment, with the final alignment score found in the bottom-right corner of the matrix.
 Smith-Waterman, on the other hand, sets any negative scores to zero, which allows the algorithm to "reset" when the alignment quality dips.
 The highest score in the matrix indicates the end of the best local alignment, which is then traced back to a zero to identify the optimal aligned subsequence.
 This approach ensures that only the most relevant, highest-scoring local alignments are highlighted.
 Here is how the Smith-Waterman algorithm looks like in practice:

-1. Initialisation: since a local alignment can start anywhere, the first row and column in the matrix are set to zeros, *i.e.* $F_{0,j} = jd$, $F_{i,0} = id$.
+1. Initialisation: since a local alignment can start anywhere, the first row and column in the matrix are set to zeros, *i.e.* $F_{0,j} = 0$, $F_{i,0} = 0$.
 2. Iteration $\forall (i, j)$: this step is modified so that the score is never allowed to become negative but it is reset to zero.
 This is done by slightly modifying Eq. [](#eq:needleman_wunsch) as follows:
 $$F_{i,j} = \max
 \begin{cases}